Davis is Professor of Learning Technologies at the University of

 - Educational analytics to understand how students go about learning, and to identify problems.

-- How the disruption of the web is changing the way students learn and what they learn, and the effects of that on HE .
+- How the web is changing the way students learn and what they learn, and the effects of that on HE .

 My team and I are interested in potential PhD students in these areas, and in hearing from potential project collaborators.